hinosxz/chowchow/README.md

 ```
 docker-compose up -d --build
 ```
-If you have an error because a port is already in use, be sure that the ports `3000`, `8080` and `5432` are not in use.
+If you get an error saying a port is already in use, be sure that the ports `3000`, `8080` and `5432` are not in use.
 Otherwise you'll have to free them.

 ### Database